adap/flower/examples/embedded-devices/README.md

 1. **Installing Ubuntu server on your Raspberry Pi** is easy with the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Before starting ensure you have a uSD card attached to your PC/Laptop and that it has sufficient space (ideally larger than 16GB).
 Then:
    * Click on `CHOOSE OS` > `Other general-pupose OS` > `Ubuntu` > `Ubuntu Server 22.04.03 LTS (64-bit)`.
 Other versions of `Ubuntu Server` would likely work but try to use a `64-bit` one.
-   * Select the uSD you want to flash the OS onto. (this will be the uSD you insert in your Raspberry Pi)
+   * Select the uSD you want to flash the OS onto.
+(This will be the uSD you insert in your Raspberry Pi)
    * Click on the gear icon on the bottom right of the `Raspberry Pi Imager` window (the icon only appears after choosing your OS image).
 Here you can very conveniently set the username/password to access your device over ssh.
 You'll see I use as username `piubuntu` (you can choose something different) It's also the ideal place to select your WiFi network and add the password (this is of course not needed if you plan to connect the Raspberry Pi via ethernet).
 Click "save" when you are done.
    * Finally, click on `WRITE` to start flashing Ubuntu onto the uSD card.